vantrangaof/dawn-sass-deployment/README.md

 }
 ```

-You can also update the command-line interface using `npm i gulp-cli -g`</br>
+You can also update the command-line interface using `npm i gulp-cli -g`
 To check the installation, enter `gulp -v` at the command line

 Read more [here](https://www.sitepoint.com/how-to-migrate-to-gulp-4/)